clartaq/cwiki/resources/private/md/Work_Notes.md

   - technical note
 ---

 This page is the on-going saga of working on the CWiki program.

+##### Clicking the Author Name on a Page View Should take the User to a New Page Listing all Pages Written by the Author, 28 May 2019, 09:39:48 am. #####

+Similar to "clickable tags", the name of the author/user shown on the page view should be a clickable link that takes the user to a new page showing the titles of all pages written by that author/user.

+**Update:** 28 May 2019, 09:41:05 am.
+Created issue [#40](https://bitbucket.org/David_Clark/cwiki/issues/40/the-author-user-name-shown-on-the-page) to track this enhancement.

+##### Deleting a Tag with Backspaces Should Require Two Backspaces to Delete the Tag, 27 May 2019, 10:07:32 am. #####

+The current behavior is that when a tag no longer has any characters, the editing control is removed.
+This can be extremely disconcerting.

+Instead, the UI element should only be removed after the user has tapped backspace on an empty control.

+##### Page Information Tags Should be Clickable, 27 May 2019, 10:03:44 am. #####

+When a page is displayed with associated tags, the tags should be clickable.
+Clicking a tag should bring up a list of all pages associated with that tag, just as it does on the [[All Tags]] page.

+**Update:** 28 May 2019, 09:37:50 am.
+Created issue [#39](https://bitbucket.org/David_Clark/cwiki/issues/39/tags-listed-in-the-page-view-should-be) to track this enhancement.

+##### Code Listing have Weird-Looking Scroll Bars Now, 06 May 2019, 05:32:09 pm. #####

+The title says it all.
+When did that happen?

 ##### Full Text Search is Broken, 06 May 2019, 04:31:44 pm. #####

 When did this happen?
 Just as well since H2 has updated and needs to change the way searching is indexed.
-(And uses updated versions of lucene.
+(And uses updated versions of Lucene​.
 Yay!)

+**Update:** 06 May 2019, 05:34:11 pm.
+Deleting the database, rebuilding the program and the database.
+Now it seems to work again.
+Might have been something I did with the database construction code, like adding a field for the sidebar width.

 ##### Image Loading Doesn't Seem to Work Correctly Anymore, 06 May 2019, 04:30:43 pm. #####

 Found several places in the wiki where images no longer load correctly.
 No idea what changed.

+**Update:** 06 May 2019, 05:54:01 pm.
+Seems like rebuilding the program and database fixed this, just like the "broken" full text search.

 ##### Multicolumn Pages Should put More Space between Items, 05 May 2019, 03:44:22 pm. #####